cleolibrary/CLEO-Redux/the-definitive-edition-faq.md

 - GTA Vice City: The Definitive Edition **1.0.0.14718**
 - San Andreas: The Definitive Edition **1.0.0.14296**, **1.0.0.14388**, **1.0.0.14718**

-### How to install CLEO Redux in The Definition Edition?
+### How to install CLEO Redux in The Definitive Edition?

 - Download and install [Ultimate ASI Loader x64](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/x64-latest/version.zip) by ThirteenAG (place `version.dll` to the `Gameface\Binaries\Win64` directory)
 - Copy `cleo_redux64.asi` to the same directory.